xetxezarreta/microarch/01_basics/01_02_pipeline.md

     	* **SFENCE (Store Fence):** Ensures that all preceding store operations are completed before any subsequent store operations are started.
         *   **MFENCE (Memory Fence):** Ensures that all preceding load and store operations are completed before any subsequent load or store operations are started.
         * Used to serialize memory access.

-## 4. Conclusion

-Processor pipelining, out-of-order execution, and speculative execution are crucial techniques for achieving high performance in modern processors.
-However, they also introduce significant security challenges.
-Understanding these concepts and their security implications is essential for security professionals, system designers, and software developers.
-The ongoing research and development in both hardware and software mitigations demonstrate the importance of addressing these vulnerabilities to maintain the security of computing systems.
-The arms race between performance optimization and security will continue, requiring a deep understanding of these underlying architectural principles.